 How do I begin?

 An initial appointment is scheduled with one of the staff counselors by calling the main number at 816-235-1635.
-We ask that you arrive at the Center 45 minutes before your first appointment to complete initial paperwork.
-You will then meet with the counselor for approximately 50 minutes to further discuss what has brought you to counseling and to determine what may be most helpful for how you proceed.
+We ask that you arrive at Counseling Services 45 minutes before your first appointment to complete initial paperwork.
+You will then meet with the counselor for approximately 25-30 minutes to further discuss what has brought you to counseling and to determine what may be most helpful for how you proceed.
+You may be recommended to join one of our groups, a workshop, or individual or coupes counseling.

 What will happen in counseling?